GeekTrainer/learn-vue/m07-computed-properties/includes/3-module-summary.md

 Now it's your turn!
 Armed with the information presented in this module, you should now be able to perform the following task on your own.

 - Add an onSale boolean to the data
-- Use a computed property to display a computed string whenever onSale is true
+- Use a computed property to display a string of text whenever onSale is true
+  - Include a text string plus at least 1 data property in your computed property